sirasmu/VIA_ICT_Student_Society/meeting.md

 - LAN
     * Jacub is up for arranging the LAN party again next semester
     * The LAN party went well but a few things could have been done differently
-         * 2 month ahead... sponsers... prizes.. more time
+         * Contact sponsors to 2 months ahead to get prizes
-         * more people to help with... there was about 10, but they were not helpful..
-3-4 actuallly organizers... more for   about 5 games.... or smaller with less games
+         * 3-4 organizers is not enought for managing about 5 games.
+It should either be a smaller event with with less games or there should be more organizers involved
-         * online registration
+         * Online registration for the turnaments didn't work well because a lot of the registered people didn't turn up
-         * A auditorium
+         * It would be better with a larger room such as the A Auditorium

 - specialization
     * already picked. the last time...